 Provisions and contingent liabilities relate to litigations and claims arising from tax proceedings and other regulatory proceedings.
-The measurement of a provision or contingent appropria

 The measurement of a provision or contingent liability requires significant judgement by the Company because of the inherent complexity in estimating future costs.
 The amount recognized as a provision and disclosed as a contingent liability is the best estimate of the expenditure.

-Significant judgement and estimation is involved to determine the likelihood and timing of the cash outflows and interpretations of the
+Significant judgement and estimation is involved to determine the likelihood and timing of the cash outflows and interpretations of the legal aspects, tax legislations and judgements previously made by authorities.
+Based on the legal advice obtained from an external firm of lawyers, a provision was recognised on account of estimated cash outflow.